 With Cosmetri GMP, companies access full electronic document management for GMP compliance.
 Users can also report an out-of-specification for any product formula, raw material, or manufactured product batch, and manage key performance indicators to drive continuous improvement.

 To avoid becoming overwhelmed with paperwork, companies should prepare now for MoCRA’s record-keeping requirements.
-Facilities can plan ahead of the requirements by gathering records and using a comprehensive digital system to manage documentation.
+Facilities can plan ahead of the cosmetic safety requirements by gathering records and using a comprehensive digital system to manage documentation.